Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 to find the next earthquake.

-- We also improved our website performance dramatically.
-Our website, like you are using it today needed around 3-5 minutes to load.
+- We also improved our **Website Performance** dramatically:
+  - Our website, like you are using it today needed around 3-5 minutes to load.
-But through the time and our work, we managed to drecrease the loding time to 5-10 seconds, which made it much more user-friendly to use.
+However, we managed to decrease the loading time to only 5-10 seconds by optimizing our code structure and parallelization, which made the website much more user-friendly.
 ### 7.2 Findings
-- In the beginning it was difficult to start.
-We had a big task to do with many different questions to solve.
+- In the beginning, it was difficult to find a starting point.
+We had a big task in front of us with many different issues to solve.
-However, the methodological approach of Teams Data Science Process helped a lot for the structure of project.
+However, the methodological approach of Teams Data Science Process helped a lot for the structure of the project.
 We were able to split the big task into smaller tasks that where handy and solverable for each of us.
 In addition to that, our project board always showed us what we already did and what has to be finished next, in order to keep progress in our project.
-- We also learned how important the issues, tasks and the kanban board on our GitHub is to structured tasks and show responsibilities for each task.
+- We also learned how important the issues, tasks, and the kanban board on GitHub is to structured tasks and assign responsibilities for each task.
 It also made communication easier between the project members.

-To sum things up, all team-members are proud and happy to finish our project.
+To sum things up, all team members are proud and happy to finish the project.
 All our requierements and the project's success criteria are met.
-Furthermore we had enough time and skills to implement more features and make our project even greater.
-All in all the project was a huge success regarding our development and coding knowledge as well as group work on IT projects.
-Through the work on GitHub, the Team Data Science Process and the Kanban-Board, we gained valuable knowledge and skills for our future jobs.
+Furthermore, we had enough time and sufficient skills to implement even more features and make our project even greater.
+All in all, the project was a huge success regarding our development and coding knowledge as well as group work on IT projects.
+Through the work on GitHub, the Team Data Science Process, and the Kanban-Board, we gained valuable knowledge and skills for our future jobs.
 Nevertheless, there were also some difficulties and challenges during the project but we always kept on track and found a solution.